Neurodivergence and Trauma: Supporting Recovery Through Tailored Care - Read more on Khiron Clinics

 Whether these diagnoses are present or not, tailored trauma-informed care that understands and affirms coping mechanisms rather than devaluing or even demonising them creates a therapeutic environment that better supports recovery for those with ‘divergent’ ways of coping with, experiencing and life.

-A Hot Topic
+Neurodivergence and Trauma: A Hot Topic

 A similar level of scepticism and controversy surrounds the diagnosis of the above disorders.
 Many argue the word ‘disorder’ should be removed from ADHD, and others warn of overdiagnosis, or more concerningly a reliance on diagnosis and medication as a means of treatment.
-While medication is a life-changing and even life-saving option for some, it has side-effects, and risks missing the ways that therapy, small lifestyle adaptations and nervous system regulation can have.
+While medication is a life-changing and even life-saving option for some, it has side effects, and risks missing the ways that therapy, small lifestyle adaptations and nervous system regulation can have.

-Unfortunately, many neurodivergent individuals also experience trauma as a result of being repeatedly misunderstood, invalidated, or punished for behaviours outside the neurotypical norm.
+Unfortunately, many neurodivergent individuals also experienced trauma as a result of being repeatedly misunderstood, invalidated, or punished for behaviours outside the neurotypical norm.
 This could include being shamed for emotional outbursts, disciplined for struggling to sit still, or excluded socially due to difficulties with communication (Zablotsky et al., 2014)

-Over time, these experiences can compound into what’s often referred to as cumulative or developmental trauma—a slow layering of distress that fundamentally alters how safe someone feels in their body and in the world.
+Over time, these experiences can compound into what’s often referred to as cumulative or developmental trauma, a slow layering of distress that fundamentally alters how safe someone feels in their body and in the world.

 Why Traditional Treatment Isn’t Always Enough

-Traditional mental health models often take a “behaviour-first” approach—focusing on reducing symptoms or enforcing compliance.
+Traditional mental health models often take a “behaviour-first” approach, focusing on reducing symptoms or enforcing compliance.
 For neurodivergent individuals, this can feel not only invalidating but retraumatising.
 Therapies that aim to “fix” traits like stimming, intense interests, or emotional dysregulation often miss the mark entirely.

 Similarly, settings that rely heavily on cognitive strategies (like CBT) without accounting for sensory needs, processing differences, or nervous system regulation can leave neurodivergent clients feeling overwhelmed or misunderstood.
 Add to this the common over-reliance on medication as a primary treatment path, and it’s easy to see why many neurodivergent people struggle to find care that truly supports them.

-Medication can be an important tool—but it’s not a complete solution.
+Medication can be an important tool, but it’s not a complete solution.
 Without addressing how trauma, sensory overload, and unmet needs are embedded in the nervous system, long-term healing often remains out of reach.

 What Is Neurodiversity-Affirming, Trauma-Informed Care?

-Neurodiversity-affirming care recognises that the goal of therapy is not to make someone appear more “neurotypical,” but to support them in living a meaningful, regulated, and self-directed life—on their terms.
+Neurodiversity-affirming care recognises that the goal of therapy is not to make someone appear more “neurotypical,” but to support them in living a meaningful, regulated, and self-directed life, on their terms.
 When this care is also trauma-informed, it brings an added layer of understanding around how safety, regulation, and connection must be restored for healing to take place.

 Some key elements include: